NadrojX/Food-App-Project/README.md

 # FoodApp

-Ceci est le projet de base pour l'UE Projet: initiation génie logiciel.
+[FR]

-Vous devrez développer le logiciel de zéro afin de construire une application de recherche de recettes de cuisine.
+Ce projet à était réaliser dans le cadre de mes études.
+Le but de ce projet était de développer un logiciel de zéro en groupe, afin de construire une application de recherche de recettes de cuisine.

-Groupe R Team 1 :
-ALAMI IBN JAMAA Adam
-SIARI Amine

-Groupe R Team 2 :
-FATEH Nacer
-GALATOLA Jordan
+[EN]

+This project was realized during my studies.
+The goal of this project was to develop a software of zero in group, in order to build an application of research of kitchen recipes.